zerynth/board-zerynth-olimex_esp32evb/docs/index.rst

 Power to the Olimex Esp32 EVB is supplied via the on-board USB Micro B connector or with an external power supply.
 The power source is selected automatically.

 External (non-USB) power can come either from an AC-to-DC adapter (wall-wart) or throught the connector for a 3.7/4.2 V Li-Po battery.
 The adapter can be connected by plugging a 2.1 mm center-positive plug into the device’s power jack.
-The recommended range for external power supply is 7 to 12 volts.
+The recommended range for external power supply is 5 volts; if more than 5V are provided, the voltage regulator will overheat and damage the device.

 Connect, Register, Virtualize and Program
 *****************************************